vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/app-startup-tasks.md

   1. Push our app without any instances starting before bootstrapping
   2. Execute tasks within our app dedicated to bootstrapping.
-  3. Once all tasks have been comlpeted, we want our app instance(s) to start.
+  3. Once all tasks have been completed, we want our app instance(s) to start.